rauchc/OpenTray/README.md

 OpenTray
 ========

-A small tray icon only program to eject CD/DVD drives
+A small tray icon only program to eject CD/DVD drives, written in C# for .Net Framework 2.0